Jarrod Dyson: 2015

 On January 28, 2015, the Kansas City Royals and Dyson avoided arbitration by agreeing to a one-year contract for $1.225 million.
 Dyson, who was expected to be the Royals' fourth outfielder, could also make $25,000 for reaching 350 plate appearances and $50,000 if he was chosen for the All-Star Game.
 He batted a slash line of .250/.311/.380.

-In 2015, Dyson played an important role in the 2015 World Series against the New York Mets.
+Dyson played an important role in the 2015 World Series against the New York Mets.
 The Royals were up 3 games to 1 in the fifth game of the World Series.
 In the 12th Inning, the Royals and Mets were tied at two runs each.
 After a single to right field, Dyson, known for his speed, pinch ran for Salvador Perez.
-Dyson proceeded to steal 2nd base.
-When Alex Gordon grounded out to first, Dyson got to third base.
-Then, Christian Colón singled to left allowing Dyson to reach home plate giving the Royals their first lead of the game.
-The Royals would finish the inning with a total of five runs, winning the game 7-2 and becoming the 2015 World Series Champions.
+Dyson proceeded to steal second base.
+When Alex Gordon grounded out to first, Dyson advanced to third base.
+Then, Christian Colón singled to left allowing Dyson to score, giving the Royals their first lead of the game.
+The Royals would finish the inning with a total of five runs, winning the game 7–2 and becoming the World Series champions.